Optimization of a cosmic muon tomography scanner for cargo border control inspection: GEANT4 Simulation Framework

 Geometry Description Markup Language (GDML) [\onlinecite{gdml}] is used to describe the size, shape, and location of the relevant objects and materials.
 Firstly, an empty shipping container of external dimensions 6.07\,m$\times$2.44\,m$\times$2.60\,m is placed at the center of the geometry with a plywood floor of depth 40\,cm.
 The container is surrounded by a total of 48 hodoscopes, a 3$\times$4 grid on each of the long sides of the container.
-This arrangement is visualized in FIG.~\ref{fig:g4detectorvisual}.
+This arrangement is visualized in Fig.~\ref{fig:g4detectorvisual}.
 Each hodoscope is itself comprised of 3 layers (plates) of solid plastic scintillator each of dimensions 2.1\,m$\times$1.1\,m$\times$3.3\,mm and separated by 10\,cm.
 Note the casing and electronics for each hodoscope are not simulated in this simplification, but the 10\,cm gaps are introduced to account for the `dead regions' they introduce.
-It is also worth noting that the plate is simulated as solid scintillator rather than as a mat of scintillator fibers.\\
+The plate is simulated as a solid scintillator rather than as a mat of scintillator fibers.
+This significantly reduces the complexity of the geometry description and can be considered a good approximation of the fiber mats once the smearing for detector resolution effects is applied later. \\

 A number of different cargo scenarios can be simulated.
-The setup shown in FIG.~\ref{fig:g4detectorvisual} involves the inclusion of a 1\,m$\times$1\,m$\times$0.5\,m volume in the center of the container.
+The setup shown in Fig.~\ref{fig:g4detectorvisual} involves the inclusion of a 1\,m$\times$1\,m$\times$0.5\,m volume in the center of the container.
 This volume can be simulated using the bulk properties of a number of materials including:

 \begin{itemize} \item metals, such as iron, steel or lead \item explosives, such as TNT, RDX or PETN \item illegal drugs, such as cocaine or cigarettes \item typical legal cargos, such as bananas or toilet roll \item or nuclear materials, such as uranium. \end{itemize}